 It is critical that you talk to your exam committee as you are preparing your proposal.
 You must meet with your committee chairperson at least once (more is preferred) and it is recommended that you meet with your other committee members as well.
 It is recommended that you meet with your chairperson early in the process and discuss the scope of your proposal.
-Often students prepare overambitious proposals and your committee to make sure they feel your approach is reasonable.
+Often students prepare overambitious proposals and your committee can help you focus your aims.
+As you develop the proposal, bring an outline to your committee to make sure they feel your approach is reasonable.
 You may also want to discuss with them which kinds of experimental details will be most important to address in your written proposal.
 Your committee members are not intended to generate the ideas or serve as editors.
-Instead, they may ask questions to help you identify weaknesses in your proposal, or point out literature you should be familiar with.
+Instead, they may ask questions to help you identify weaknesses in your proposal or point out literature you should be familiar with.
 Your committee members are meant to guide you in the process.